2025 Virginia Voting Info

 In addition, the NASW Code of Ethics requires social workers to advocate for social change, particularly with and on behalf of vulnerable and oppressed people (NASW, 2017).
 This includes supporting education of marginalized populations about their rights as eligible voters and U.S. citizens.

-Read below for 2024 key voter and voting dates in Virginia, especially since many changes have occurred in the past four years, ranging from types of accepted identification to early-voting periods to redistricting.
+See this list of resources to answer the most common questions about voting in Virginia, especially since there have been many changes in the past three years, ranging from types of accepted identification to early-voting periods to redistricting.

 -